Ruby Test Explorer

 - Go to the Debug section in the sidebar and run "Ruby adapter".
 This will start a separate VS Code instance for testing the extension in.
 It gets updated code whenever "Reload Window" is run in the Command Palette.

-- You'll need a Ruby project if you want to actually use the extension to run tests, I generally use my project VideoGameList for testing, but any Ruby project with RSpec tests will work.
+- You'll need a Ruby project if you want to actually use the extension to run tests, I generally use my project VideoGameList for testing, but any Ruby project with RSpec or Minitest tests will work.

 This extension is based on the example test adapter, it may be useful to check that repository for more information.
 Test adapters for other languages may also be useful references.